 If you’re looking for a guide on how to choose and install a replacement radio in your 1965 or 1966 Mustang, you’ve come to the right place.
 In this post, we’ll go into some options for radios and explain how to install one correctly.

 Setting the scene…

-65 and 66 Mustangs originally came with one of two radio options: just AM/FM radio or radio and 8-track.
+65 and 66 Mustangs originally came with one of two audio options: just AM radio or an AM radio/8-track combo.
 The dash cut-out is very specific, so not just any replacement model will fit.

 Choosing a replacement radio

 Nowadays, we have quite a few more options at our disposal.
 Reproduction radios are available with bluetooth, aux, satellite, USB, and other options.
 I’m a bit of a purist, so I like to stay as low-tech as possible.
 On the other hand, I’m not a masochist, so I decided to go for a simple AM/FM radio with one small concession: and AUX headphone jack (hidden and accessible in the ashtray) so I can plug in an MP3 player or phone.
 I opted for the USA-230 model from Custom Autosound, which set me back about 170 dollars.